471D38UNNUX/Metasploit-Framework-Installer/README.md

 #msfconsole

-You can also use based on Debian method.
+You can also use linux based on Debian method.

 For windows installation: